python/cpython/Doc/reference/expressions.rst

    asynchronous generator function is resumed with an :meth:`~agen.__anext__` method, the current yield expression always evaluates to :const:`None` in the returned awaitable, which when run will continue to the next yield expression.
-The value of the :token:`~python-grammar:expression_list` of the yield expression is the value of the :exc:`StopIteration` exception raised by the completing coroutine.
+The value of the :token:`~python-grammar:flexible_expression_list` of the yield expression is the value of the :exc:`StopIteration` exception raised by the completing coroutine.
 If the asynchronous generator exits without yielding another value, the awaitable instead raises a :exc:`StopAsyncIteration` exception, signalling that the asynchronous iteration has completed.